meeribeeri/CTF-Writeups/README.md

 # CTF-Writeups
-A REpository for any CTF writeups I write
+A Repository for any CTF writeups I write